bcgov/CE_integratedroads/README.md

 When all tiles are complete, the resulting collection of Parquet files is consolidated into a single output table.
 For areas where official QA'ed consolidated roads data are available (currently only for the Cariboo Region), the "integrated" roads are removed and replaced with the official data.

+Output is written as a zipped file geodatabase on NRS object storage.

 ## Limitations and Caveats